crate/croud/docs/commands/cloud-configurations.rst

 .. warning::

-    The commands listed in this section are for internal use by CrateDB and CrateDB Cloud staff only.
+    The commands listed in this section are for internal use by CrateDB Cloud sysadmins (superusers) only.
 They are listed here only to clarify their function, since they appear in the full commands list available under ``--help``.

 The ``cloud-configurations`` command allows you to list, get and set configuration keys of CrateDB Cloud.